d2i-lab/VCR/README.md

 # Seeing in Concepts: Enabling Structured Image Representation and Analysis with Visual Concepts

-This repository contains code for our [Paper on VCR](/docs/tr.pdf), where we describe a new method for understanding and diagnosing object detection model performance with the use of visual concepts and tabular data slicing.
+This repository contains code for our paper, where we describe a new method for understanding images with visual concepts.
 <figure>
 <img src="/docs/overview.png" height="450">
 <!-- <figcaption>A depiction of the VCR pipeline with image segmentation, concept formation, and data slicing</figcaption> -->